 Diots de Savoie (Savoy Sausage Recipe)

 On one of our hikes near the Mont Blanc mountains I came across this fragrant wild herb with purple flowers called serpolet.
-I picked some and realised that this herb resembled wild thyme.
+I picked some and realised that this wild herb’s flavor closely resembled fresh thyme.
 So I took some home to our rental apartment the day I was planning on preparing these savoury diots sausages.
-Great match!

 Also check out another French Haute-Savoie specialty I came across on my trip to Annecy and Chamonix: crozets!
 That’s a cute square shaped (buck)wheat pasta!